 Working from home is practically the new 9 to 5.
 While it’s not everyone’s cup of tea, being based out of a home office is a godsend for some people.
-If you’ve had it up to here with long commutes and office politics, this arrangement could be the solution you’ve been looking for.
+If you’ve had it up to here with long commutes and office politics, here are five easy ways to make working from home hassle-free.

 1. get lightning-fast wi-fi